Experts perplexed over why Sharapova was taking banned heart drug

 She said it is designed to treat patients with certain cardiovascular diseases, including angina, chronic heart failure, cardiomyopathy and other cardiovascular disorders.

-Grindeks' also promotes it for people with reduced working capacity due to physical or psycho-emotional "overload", and during recovery from cerebrovascular disorders, head injury and encephalitis.
+Grindeks' also promotes it for people with reduced working capacity from physical or psycho-emotional "overload", and during recovery from cerebrovascular disorders, head injury and encephalitis.
 It is not indicated for diabetes.

 Tim Chico, a consultant cardiologist at Britain's Sheffield University, said it was unlikely that such a young and extremely fit woman would be suffering from a serious heart condition like angina, or would be able to play top level tennis if she were.